ZakYeo/git-default-commands/README.md

 ## Notes

 - This command assumes you have the `origin` remote properly configured and pointing to the correct repository.
-- It works by checking the remote HEAD reference to dynamically determine the default branch.
-If no default branch is configured, it may return an error.
+- It works by querying the remote’s default branch with `git remote show origin`.
+If no default branch is configured, or if the remote isn’t correctly set, the command may fail.